 - Medium garden

 - Small garden

 A large garden can be measured using a parameter.
-Typically, a large garden is minimum 500 square meters in length.
+Typically, a large garden is a minimum of 500 square meters in length.

-Since they have huge space all types of fresh veg can be grown.
-Few fruit plants can be included at the edge of this garden.
-Such as dwarf mango, guava, papaya, grape or lemon.
+Since they have colossal space, all types of fresh veg can be grown.
+Few fruit plants can be included at the edge of this garden, such as dwarf mango, guava, papaya, grape or lemon.

 These type of gardens can be measured in between 150-200 square meters.

 You have the option to grow vegetables like carrot, okra, tomato, lettuce, eggplant, bitter gourd, spinach, radish, cauliflower, French bean, cluster bean, cabbage, cucumber, or summer squash.

 Small gardens are less than 100 square meters.
 And can grow the tomato, radish, eggplant, mint, lettuce, spinach, turnip, amaranth, coriander or pepper.
 Taking Care of the Nutrition garden If snowfall threatens, frequently rinse it until the danger passed.

 Pests can cause serious damage to plants—Dodge pricey pest control by performing the safe and effective methods defined in the pest management section.
 We have a cost-effective and beautifully described article on pest management.
 By applying those simple procedures, you can easily avoid dangerous and costly pesticides.